dheshalj/arizona/README.md

   // All header names are lower cased
   headers: {},

-  // `config` is the config that was provided to `axios` for the request
+  // `config` is the config that was provided to `arizona` for the request
   config: {},

   // `request` is the request that generated this response